matthew-hale/pwsh-GC/README.md

 # GuardiCoreHelper
-A Powershell module for GuardiCore Centra administration and management.
+A collection of Powershell modules and scripts for GuardiCore Centra administration and management.